-- 45 Users considered that the disclosure information should be provided at the level at which a particular material acquisition was reviewed, be it CODM level or lower. - 46 Even users have mixed views on whether disclosures should be based on the information the CODM monitors.
-One user reported that such information would be at an appropriate level (in agreement with IASB's proposals), while another argued that users may be interested in a different level of information (in line with EFRAG's preliminary views that it should based on a lower level). - 47 A user panellist in the Users' outreach event noted that information based on the CODM level would help to address the challenges of acquired business being integrated with the existing one.
+- 59 Users considered that the disclosure information should be provided at the level at which a particular material acquisition was reviewed, be it CODM level or lower. - 60 Even users have mixed views on whether disclosures should be based on the information the CODM monitors.
+One user reported that such information would be at an appropriate level (in agreement with IASB's proposals), while another argued that users may be interested in a different level of information (in line with EFRAG's preliminary views that it should be based on a lower level). - 61 A user panellist in the Users' outreach event noted that information based on the CODM level would help to address the challenges of acquired business being integrated with the existing one.
 However, he also considered that EFRAG's proposal to go to a lower level than the CODM would provide useful information.
 In general, every acquisition requires a tailormade solution in monitoring, and it is also a determinative factor when assessing the quality of management.
-In his view, the assessment of standard high-level KPIs only is generally associated with a less performing management.
+In his view, the assessment of standard high-level KPIs only is generally associated with a less performing management. - 62 Another user noted during a closed event on 3 December 2020 that the information used by CODM might be mainly non-GAAP therefore it might not reconcile with the information in the financial statements.
+He questioned the usefulness.
+The user added some doubt about the CODM level based on practical experiences with IFRS 8 Operating Segments.
+From his point of view the CODM requirements in IFRS 8 Operating Segments do not work well as the usefulness of information or comparability might not be given.